What is a pension?

 - Are there any pension plan options or choices for me to consider?

-- I have a pension plan from a previous employer can I combine that one with the one you offer?
+- I have a pension plan from a previous employer, can I transfer my pension monies over and combine that one with the one you offer?

 How is my pension invested?

-Pension plans are responsible for making investment decisions to provide for your retirement that are in your best interest as a member of the plan.
+Pension plans are responsible for making investment decisions to provide for your retirement that are in your best interest as members of the plan.
 For example, some DB plans consider environmental, social and governance (ESG) factors.
-If you’re in a DC plan, you may be able to pick investments that reflect ESG factors.
+If you’re in a DC plan, you may be able to pick investments that reflect ESG factors based on the options provided by your plan.

 How do I learn more about my pension?